-- Captains, Lieutenants, and Sergeants noted in the documents (Ensigns are found within the documents but excluded here): Capts.
-Anthony Schulthess?, Hugh Flora?, and James Griffiths; Lts.
-Nichols, B.M.
-Robinson, George Armstrong, William Gibbons; Sgts.
-Humphrey Godfrey, Daniel Johnson, John Webber, John Smith, John Golding, and Charles Coughlan.
+- Following captains, lieutenants, and sergeants are noted in the documents (ensigns are found within the documents but excluded here): captains Anthony Schulthess?, Hugh Flora?, and James Griffiths; lieutenants Nichols, B.M.
+Robinson, George Armstrong, William Gibbons; sergeants Humphrey Godfrey, Daniel Johnson, John Webber, John Smith, John Golding, and Charles Coughlan.

 - Additional documentation includes: